A Digital Nomad Guide to Milan

 Unlike most European cities, Milan is a city that doesn’t sleep which is evident in its active nightlife scene.
 Here, it is very easy to meet other expats living in the city and make friends easily.
 You’ll never feel alone in Milan and it is always guaranteed to have heaps of fun once you get over the initial obstacles.
 When Milan enters your heart, it stays there for good.

-Places to work in Milan
+Work in Milan

 Milan is a city that has a small cafe, bar or restaurant around every corner.
 With most of them offering free WiFi, it is pretty easy to find a place to work that offers everything you need.
 Another option to keep in mind is that mobile internet packages in Milan are rather cheap.
 You could get up to 20 GB a month for as cheap as 10 Euros, making it quite easy to tether internet to your laptop wherever you decide to work.
 However, to get you on track as quickly as possible, here are a bunch of places for a digital nomad to work based on location: